Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams

 \section{Controller Analysis}

-This section presents the steps leading to (\ref{eqn-controlaw_new}).
-The backstepping method is used: first, the target system is presented in Section~\ref{sec-target}; next, the backstepping transformation (of Volterra type) is introduced in Section~\ref{transf}.
-The well-posedness of the kernel equations is stated in Theorem~\ref{thm2}.
+In this section, we outline the process leading to (\ref{eqn-controlaw_new}).
+Employing the backstepping method, we begin by introducing the target system in Section~\ref{sec-target}; follow by, the backstepping transformation (of Volterra type) is presented in Section~\ref{transf}; the well-posedness of the kernel equations is established in Theorem~\ref{thm2}.